Expectations (Dance Exponents album)

 Expectations is the second studio album by the New Zealand band the Dance Exponents, released in 1985.
 The album peaked at #7 and spent eight weeks on the New Zealand Album chart.
-The album was released on CD in 1999 with three extra tracks but has since been deleted.
+The album was released on CD in 1999 with three extra tracks.
 In May 2013, Universal Music re-released the album digitally in New Zealand in remastered standard and deluxe editions.
 The deluxe edition has six additional tracks of singles, B-sides, rarities and demos.